compgeolab/2020-aachen-inverse-problems/README.md

 ## Learning objectives

+This course is designed to empower you to:

 * Learn/revise the mathematics of non-linear inverse problems
 * Translate mathematical knowledge into code
 * Apply non-linear inversion theory to a real geophysical problem
 * Analyze the effects of regularization on geophysical models

+## Prerequisites

+I will assume that you:

+* Are comfortable with linear algebra (matrix and vector operations, norms, inverses, linear systems, etc)
+* Have an understanding of basic calculus (partial derivatives, gradients, Taylor series expansions)
+* Are able to program a computer to build and manipulate matrices and vectors, solve linear systems, and make graphs/plots (in any language but Python or Matlab would be best)

 ## Format and schedule